Free Russia Forum: 7th Forum

-The seventh forum is held on June 8–9, 2019 in the city of Trakai, 26 kilometers from Vilnius.
+The seventh forum was held on June 8–9, 2019 in the city of Trakai, 26 kilometers from Vilnius.
 It was attended by representatives of 60 regions of Russia.
-As of the end of May, a record number of participants signed up for the Forum - 442 (the majority are residents of Russia), which indicates the rise of the opposition movement.
+As of the end of May, a record number of participants signed up for the Forum – 442 (the majority are residents of Russia), which indicates the rise of the opposition movement.

-Before the start of the program, a statement was read out by the FSR regarding the detention of Meduza's special correspondent Ivan Golunov..
+Before the start of the program, a statement was read out by the FSR regarding the detention of Meduza's special correspondent Ivan Golunov.

 The main topics of the 7th Forum: